abid-mujtaba/haskell-cas/comments.md

 **D.1**

-* We define Expr to be an instance of the Num class which gives us access to the standard arithematic operations.
+* We define Expr to be an instance of the Num class which gives us access to the standard arithmetic operations.
 It is rather evident that we expect the type-parameter 'a' to be an instance of the Num class itself.
-* The really interesting thing is how we will map the arithematic operators on to the constructors of the Expr class.
-Basically we use the operators to recursivley construct every more complex expressions.
+* The really interesting thing is how we will map the arithmetic operators on to the constructors of the Expr class.
+Basically we use the operators to recursively construct every more complex expressions.
 This is why we will have to define simplify to carry out obvious simplification of the expression later on.

 **D.2** - We want ONLY constant integers in our expressions so we limit the type-constraint from the usual 'Num a' to 'Integral a'.
 This means that any calls to the methods defined in this class which uses non-integer Constants will raise an exception.